vbuterin/pybitcointools/README.md

 # Pycryptotools, Python library for Bitcoin signatures and transactions

-This is a fork of Vitalik Buterin's original pybitcointools library.
+This is a fork of Vitalik Buterin's original[pybitcointools](https://github.com/vbuterin/pybitcointools)library.

 Library now supports: